hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   Makefiles, and simulation tooling may be extended for verification.
 - Existing simulation flows must continue to work.

-This is a design and implementation guide.
-It does not claim that the current hardware supports every TFLite or TOSA operator.
+This is a design and implementation guide for running selected full-size YOLO and MobileNet graphs.
+It is deliberately model-driven: it does not target full TFLite or TOSA operator coverage, and an operator is not in scope merely because it exists in either frontend format.

 ## 2. Architectural Conclusion